I Asked for Reviews. They Felt Like Transactions.Timing Changed Everything.

 The request felt like I was squeezing them for a favor before the relationship even started.

-Then I shifted the ask to 2-3 weeks after delivery or completion, when they'd actually experienced the work.
+Then I shifted the ask to two or three weeks after delivery, when they'd actually experienced the work.
 That's when they had something real to say.

-com) shows timing matters because reviews written from actual experience convert better than ones rushed right after purchase.
-The difference isn't just in willingness—it's in review quality and authenticity.
+BrightLocal's review data shows timing matters because reviews written from real experience convert better than ones rushed right after purchase.
+The difference isn't just willingness, it's quality and authenticity.

 What I noticed is that the pushy feeling isn't about asking.
 It's about asking too early, too often, or without context.

-When you ask after they've had time to use what you sold them, the request becomes a conversation starter instead of a sales tactic.
-Our approach to reputation focuses on this timing principle because it respects the customer's actual experience.
+When you ask after they've had time to use what you sold, the request becomes a conversation starter instead of a sales tactic.
+Our reputation work is built on this timing principle, because it respects the customer's actual experience.

-Worth trying: Wait 2-3 weeks after delivery, then send one review request with a specific reason why their feedback matters to your business.
+Wait two to three weeks after delivery, then send one review request with a specific reason their feedback matters to your business.
 No follow-ups unless they ask.
-One ask, genuine context, right timing.
+One ask, real context, right timing, that's what stops it from feeling like a squeeze.